-All Early Help Assessments and reviews are sent to ISA@bolton.gov.uk
+With consent all Early Help Assessments, reviews and closures are sent to boltonisa@bolton.gov.uk

 TYPES OF ABUSE AND NEGLECT

 Abuse: a form of maltreatment of a child.
 Anybody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 Types of abuse may overlap.